The story of Fingerprinting Express

 Monica and Dave also expanded Becky’s one-stop shop concept by adding even more services for customers needing background checks and other security-related needs.
-These include photocopy and fax services, secure paper shredding, money orders (to pay state and federal agencies for background-check fees), and — finally — drug testing.
+These include photocopy and fax services, secure paper shredding and — finally — drug testing.
 Using a local laboratory for the testing, Monica lowered drug-testing rates from those charged by competitors that mail off specimens, and also provided customers with same-day results.

 As an additional service, Fingerprinting Express began offering mobile fingerprinting and notarizing — dispatching staff to businesses, job fairs and orientation sessions where a large group of people can be fingerprinted efficiently in one place, in one time window with the services of a notary public.